mysoultan/reference-architectures/aks/secure-baseline/README.md

 ## Kubernetes ecosystem acknowledgement

 Kubernetes is a very flexible platform, giving infrastructure and application operators many choices to achieve their business and technology objectives.
-At points along your journey, you will need to consider when to take dependencies on platform features, OSS solutions, support channels, and processes.
-The takeaway from this reference implementation is the process followed, the reasoning behind the choices, a consistent reference resource, and **ultimately we encourage this to be place for you to start conversations within your own team/organization on where you go from here**.
+At points along your journey, you will need to consider when to take dependencies on Azure platform features, OSS solutions, support channels, regulatory compliance, and operational processes.
+The takeaway from this reference implementation is the process followed, the reasoning behind the choices, to be a consistent reference resource, and **ultimately we encourage this to be place for you to _start_ conversations within your own team/organization on where you go from here**.
 Start here, adapt to your specific requirements, and ultimately deliver a solution that delights your users.

 ## Related documentation